 For instance, let's consider an issue that affects our public life in multiple ways: the implementation of the principle of separation of powers.
 The author of the commentary on article 10, which formulates this principle, posits that "the two-patterned contradiction in Russia - 'for' and 'against' the separation of powers, alongside the opposing tendencies of federalism and unitarism, centralisation and decentralisation, democracy and bureaucracy - in some way, explains the imprecise, compromising character of statute 10 of the Russian Federation Constitution.
-It sets out that 'governmental authority is implemented...' (as such, in accordance with article 3, authority is implemented by the people of the Russian Federation of powers have been occurring more frequently in recent years, gradually forming a system of constitutional law that, at times, does not correspond with the existing fundamental principles and important resolutions of the Constitution, and does not adhere to the conciliatory procedures set out by the Constitution (for instance, see p.
+It sets out that 'governmental authority is implemented...' (as such, in accordance with article 3, authority is implemented by the people of the Russian Federation, and not any body of government). [...]
+However, deviations from the principle of separation of powers have been occurring more frequently in recent years, gradually forming a system of constitutional law that, at times, does not correspond with the existing fundamental principles and important resolutions of the Constitution, and does not adhere to the conciliatory procedures set out by the Constitution (for instance, see p.
 1, st. 85), nor to the addition of changes to constitutional amendments, nor the revision of the Constitution itself" (pp. 70-73).